Your shopping cart is empty!

 People who have unprotected sex with people from areas of the world where HIV is particularly prevalent (for example, people from sub-Saharan Africa, prostitutes from Asia, current and former drug users).

-Have you been exposed to possible infection, you should get tested with a HIV test kit and eventual medical prevention.
+Have you been exposed to possible infection, you should get tested with an HIV test kit and eventual medical prevention.

-About a third of new found HIV-positive persons in USA have on diagnosis-time AIDS or severe immune-compromised with CD4 counts below 200 per liter and has been infected several years ago.
-Many non-specific symptoms that prolonged fever, unexplained weight loss, fatigue, swollen lymph nodes and chronic diarrhea should cause that you get tested for HIV.
-Also, one should know a number of diseases, for example, other sexually transmitted diseases, hepatitis B or C, active tuberculosis, cervical cancer, shingles with more being tested for HIV with a HIV test kit.
+About a third of newfound HIV-positive persons in the USA have on diagnosis-time AIDS or severe immune-compromised with CD4 counts below 200 per liter and has been infected several years ago.
+Many non-specific symptoms that prolonged fever, unexplained weight loss, fatigue, swollen lymph nodes, and chronic diarrhea should cause that you get tested for HIV.
+Also, one should know a number of diseases, for example, other sexually transmitted diseases, hepatitis B or C, active tuberculosis, cervical cancer, shingles with more being tested for HIV with an HIV test kit.

 HIV-infected women may become pregnant can often carry the pregnancy without problems and can give birth to healthy children.
 The pregnancy is not dangerous for the woman.
 If the woman is not treated during pregnancy, the risk of the child becoming infected with HIV around 25 percent.
-If the woman on the other hand receiving medication for HIV infection during pregnancy and birth and fail to breastfeed, then the risk of infection of the child less than one percent.
-HIV-infected women who are in medical treatment and have undetectable viral load in the blood, can give birth normally like other women.
-If not, you will choose to offer caesarean section.
+If the woman, on the other hand, receiving medication for HIV infection during pregnancy and birth and fail to breastfeed, then the risk of infection of the child less than one percent.
+HIV-infected women who are in medical treatment and have an undetectable viral load in the blood can give birth normally like other women.
+If not, you will choose to offer cesarean section.
 HIV-infected women who wish to become pregnant should talk to their HIV doctor before pregnancy.
 Like HIV-infected women who become pregnant should inform their HIV doctor.

-Being tested for HIV is voluntary and anonymous with a HIV test kit at home, the test is fast and secure with visible test result in 20 minutes.
-A HIV test kit can save your life
+Being tested for HIV is voluntary and anonymous with an HIV test kit at home, the test is fast and secure with a visible test result in 20 minutes.
+An HIV test kit can save your life